This Week in HZ

 Curriculum Update - Collaboration (Arts)

 After 2 weeks of preparation and practice, this week witnessed the end of the first round of Collaboration classes.
-In Collaboration, students learn and grow together through interdisciplinary inquiry-based projects, engaging in stimulating classroom investigation and authentic cooperative learning tasks.
+In Collaboration, students learn and grow together through interdisciplinary enquiry-based projects, engaging in stimulating classroom investigation and authentic cooperative learning tasks.
 Well done, students, and on to the next challenge!

 Varsity Sports Update